openspending/spendb/doc/install.rst

 Ensure that any in shell you use to complete the installation you have run the preceding command.

-Having the virtualenv set up, you can install OpenSpending and its dependencies.
+Having the virtualenv set up, you can install SpenDB and its dependencies.
 This should be pretty painless.
 Just run::

     $ pip install -r requirements.txt -e .